niclake/daily-sports-email/README.md

 - [ ] Highlight NBA teams if they're a favorite
 - [ ] Command to generate .env and src/config.js files locally
 - [ ] Favorite team email(s) each Monday?
+- [ ] Option to only show favorite teams